mimoduo/mimogear/docs/pug/README.md

 #Using Pug in Mimogear

-Mimogear uses pug in order to create static pages and get the markup work done.
-Pug is a stripped down markup language, with powerful template capabilities, that compiles into HTML.
-Luckily for us that means we'll be focusing more on writing unique markup rather than repeating ourselves to recreate templates.
-All of the scaffolding revolved around distributing pages has already been taken care of for you.
+Mimogear uses pug in order to create static HTML pages based on a base template.
+Pug let's us write a simpler form of HTML while also giving us the ability to use template inheritance, variables, and mixins.
+All of the scaffolding revolved around distributing pages has already been setup for you.

-##Recommended Workflow

-The foundation for pug is already laid out for you in the shape of templates, regions, and pages.
-To get started, take a look at /src/pug/templates/site.pug to found the skeleton of your site.
-Make the necessary changes if necessary then move over to /pug/regions/ to start working on your head, header, and footer.
-Once you're ready to start working with components and pages, begin creating pages in /src/pug/pages/ that extend the site.pug template.
-There's already a blank starter.pug to quickstart your markup development.
-Good places to start in:

-1. _/src/pug/templates/site.pug_ - to modify the base template
-2. _/src/pug/regions/_ - to modify the repeated regions
-3. _/src/pug/pages/_ - to add in new pages to your site
+##Modifying the Base Template

+The base template is what is used as the foundation for each page.
+This template can be found in /src/pug/templates/site.pug.
+Take note that any changes you make to this file will also be applied to every page that uses this template!

+##Adjusting the Head, Header, and Footer

+Every site has a head section.
+Most sites have a header and footer.
+To adjust these files, which are included on every page by default, head over to /src/pug/regions/.

+##Creating a Page

+Once you've adjusted the base template file and the region files to your liking, head over to /src/pug/pages/.
+Any pug file you create here will be compiled to its respective path in the root of Mimogear.
+This will also be the place to add in all your components.
+There's a starter.pug file to serve as the simplest form of a pug page available.

+_If you have a question about what something is, there is a detailed set of docs found in /docs/pug/._